1j01/jspaint/README.md

   go to Image > Attributes... and select Transparent, then Okay, and then Image > Clear Image or use the Eraser tool.
   Images with any transparent pixels will open in Transparent mode.
+* Go to View > Extras Menu to enable access to additional features
+* Switch themes from the Extras menu
-* Create an animated GIF from the current document history with
+* Create an animated GIF from the current document history from the Extras menu or with
   <kbd>Ctrl+Shift+G</kbd> (pretty nifty, you should try it out after editing a small to medium sized image)
-* Cross-platform, I suppose
+* Cross-platform, I suppose, since it's web-based
 * You can shoot at it [Asteroids style](http://kickassapp.com/)
 * When you do Edit > Paste From... you can select transparent images and GIFs.
   ~~You can even paste a transparent animated GIF and then